rtCamp/Frappe-Manager/docs/guides/deployment.md

 ```

 - `--previous` disables migrate for the run (old code must never migrate a newer schema); override with an explicit `--migrate`.
-- `--restore-db` finds the DB dump recorded for the **current** (bad) deploy in the history and imports it before the swap — a restore is schema-grade, so it runs under the maintenance window like a migrate.
+- `--restore-db` finds the DB dump recorded for the **current** (bad) deploy in the history and imports it before the swap - a restore is schema-grade, so it runs under the maintenance window like a migrate.
 Rows written after the bad deploy went live are discarded; that is why it is never implicit.
-- After a rollback, `previous_tag` points at the tag you just left — running `fm switch --previous` again re-deploys it (deliberate: rollback of a rollback is a redo).
+- After a rollback, `previous_tag` points at the tag you just left - running `fm switch --previous` again re-deploys it (deliberate: rollback of a rollback is a redo).

-## Transports — getting the image to where it runs
+## Transports: getting the image to where it runs

 ```mermaid
 flowchart LR